CR7BJU/HMAC_calculator/README.md

 ****How to run****

-Copy this repo to a folder and run the following command:
+To use this calculator, follow these steps:

- -- cd "/path/to/folder/" gcc -o sha224 sha224.c -I/usr/include -lssl -lcrypto
+    1.Clone this repository to your desired folder using the following command:

 Make sure you have the OpenSSL 3.0 (or above) version.